IBD Dietary Interventions

 – AIP, Paleo Autoimmune Protocol, Paleo-type diet, which removes grains, legumes, refined seed oils, and refined sugar

 Conclusions: Ecological data indicate an increase in meat intake in Asian countries; however, our pooled analysis did not provide evidence of a higher risk of mortality for total meat intake and provided evidence of an inverse association with red meat, poultry, and fish/seafood.
-Red meat intake was inversely associated with CVD mortality in men and with cancer mortality in women in Asian countries.
+Red meat intake was inversely associated with men’s CVD mortality and cancer mortality in women in Asian countries.

-Colectomy is one of the most frequently performed procedures in the United States, with a cost of $6.7 billion annually. (couldn’t believe this, “elective” maybe a good term for it should really not happen at this rate!!)
+Colectomy is one of the most frequently performed procedures in the United States, with a cost of $6.7 billion annually.
+(I couldn’t believe this “elective” may be a good term, for it should really not happen at this rate!!)

 This meta-analysis suggested a lack of association between fat intake and UC risk …

-This meta-analysis suggested a lack of association between dietary carbohydrate or protein intake and the risk of UC, except for the subtype of sucrose (sugar) which played a significant role in development of UC.
+This meta-analysis suggested a lack of association between dietary carbohydrate or protein intake and UC risk, except for the subtype of sucrose (sugar), which played a significant role in the development of UC.

 Dietary isoflavone consumption may be associated with an increased risk of UC, particularly in females.
 Prospective cohort studies are warranted to confirm these findings.

-Isoflavones are produced almost exclusively by the members of the Fabaceae (i.e., Leguminosae, or bean) family.
-Soy and soybean are main source in our diet – supplements for menopause.
+Isoflavones are produced almost exclusively by the family members of the Fabaceae (i.e., Leguminosae or bean).
+Soy and soybean are the primary sources in our diet – supplements for menopause.

-In conclusion, high consumption of soft drinks increase the risk of UC
+In conclusion, high consumption of soft drinks increases the risk of UC

-During the study, carried out at Seattle Children’s Hospital, pediatric patients with either Crohn’s disease or ulcerative colitis were put on a diet called the specific carbohydrate diet for 12 weeks as the sole medical intervention.
+During the study at Seattle Children’s Hospital, pediatric patients with either Crohn’s disease or ulcerative colitis were put on a diet called the specific carbohydrate diet for 12 weeks as the sole medical intervention.
 The diet removes grains, processed foods and sugars (except for honey), and much dairy.
-It promotes vegetables, fruits, meats and nuts.
-After 12 weeks, the diet alone was shown to bring pediatric patients with active Crohn’s and ulcerative colitis into clinical remission in eight out of 10 patients who finished study.
+It promotes vegetables, fruits, meats, and nuts.
+After 12 weeks, the diet alone was shown to bring pediatric patients with active Crohn’s and ulcerative colitis into clinical remission in eight out of 10 patients who finished the study.

 Conclusions: Splenda promoted gut Proteobacteria, dysbiosis, and biochemical MPO reactivity in a spontaneous model of (Bacteroidetes-rich) ileal CD.
 Our results indicate that although Splenda may promote parallel microbiome alterations in CD-prone and healthy hosts, this did not result in elevated MPO levels in healthy mice, only CD-prone mice.
 The consumption of sucralose/maltodextrin-containing foods might exacerbate MPO intestinal reactivity only in individuals with a pro-inflammatory predisposition, such as CD

-Many studies on the up trend of IBD and the fact that western lifestyle and diet is associated with developing countries’ IBD rates.
-This trend is similar for other metabolic diseases such as diabetes, fatty liver disease and hear deceases, even cancers, brain and mental disorders:
+Many studies on the uptrend of IBD and Western lifestyle and diet are associated with developing countries’ IBD rates.
+This trend is similar for other metabolic diseases such as diabetes, fatty liver disease and heart deceases, even cancers, brain, and mental disorders: